hyprwm/hyprland-wiki/content/nix/configuring-hyprland-with-home-manager.md

 {{< tab "flake-compat" >}}

-This section is for using the hyprland flake in a NixOS system without support for nix flakes.
+This section is for using the Hyprland flake in a NixOS system without support for Nix flakes.

 > [!WARNING]
 > The flake module is merely an extension to the Home Manager downstream module.